 For the academic year 2019-2020, the girls are working with Embracing Age to provide support to various local care homes.
 They are also supporting the Ben Kinsella Trust which deals with knife crime and Justice and Care, which focuses on the eradication of modern-day slavery.
 Events organised include non-uniform days, guest speakers and our Prep girls making Easter cards for care homes.

-In 2019, St Catherine’s launched its first ever pupil magazine, giving a voice to girls across the school and a chance to write about their wide range of interests and opinions.
+St Catherine’s magazine gives a voice to girls across the school and a chance to write about their wide range of interests and opinions.
 The Magazine Committee is responsible for producing a bi-annual edition by submitting articles as well as encouraging peers to write from the heart.
 The magazine offers parents and pupils a chance to read about the political and social views of the girls at St Catherine’s, as well as seeing the enormous talent that is present within the community from writers to artists to photographers to the designers, all who contribute to its publication.

 Chaplaincy & Wellbeing Committee